top of page

 We have procedures for recording the details of visitors to the setting.
 We take security steps to ensure we have control over who comes into the setting so that no unauthorised person has unsupervised access to the children.

-Apple Tree Day Nursery Lily Cronen (Manager / Safeguarding Officer)
+Apple Tree Day Nursery Lily Cronen (Deputy Manager / Safeguarding Officer)

 (L.A.D.O.)
 Local Authority Designated Officer.
 023 92 822500